webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/rb-authorised-signatories/README.md

 - If `trust_anchor_url` is present, it **SHALL** be a valid URI.
 - If `schema_version` is present, it **SHALL** be a non-empty string.
 - Each attribute **SHALL** appear at most once within its scope (e.g., within a `Legal_Entity` or `Authorised_Person` object).
+- If the technical validity period (expiry_date − issuance_date) exceeds 24 hours, the status claim SHALL be present, conforming to the structure defined in Section 3.2.2.

 ---